Scientism: The Atheist’s Religion of Faith

 Naturally, those who behave this way deny that they are behaving this way or find ways to justify it.
 Or they might lead you on with some gesture of good will inviting you to look at the source material but when you do so and begin offering your own interpretations of what has allegedly been discovered, you learn that only their interpretation is valid.

 The worst part of this is that very often what we think has been ‘scientifically shown’ comes to our attention by media headlines and headlines only.
 Beyond that, much of what we think we know we have not checked for ourselves.
 I’m not saying that’s necessarily bad.
 We can’t know everything.
-But a certain amount of humility seems warranted, and in those suffering this brand of scientism it is always lacking.
-The irony is that they will claim to be taking the humble road, but when they trounce you for thinking for yourself the truth is revealed.
+But a certain amount of humility seems warranted, and in those suffering from the ailment of scientism, it is nearly always lacking.
+The irony is that they will claim to be taking the humble road (“I just follow the evidence!”), but when they trounce you for thinking for yourself, the truth is revealed that only their take on the evidence is reasonable.
+Those afflicted with scientism tend to think they are humble, but, even if not in demeanor, exhibit a great deal of arrogance.

 Scientific Inquiry Always Righteous